 Division 82 Office administrative, office support and other business support activities

-Within section M divisions 72 – Scientific research and development and 75 – Veterinary activities are not surveyed; section N does not include group 81.3 – Landscape service activities.
+Within section M, divisions 72 – Scientific research and development and 75 – Veterinary activities are not surveyed; section N does not include group 81.3 – Landscape service activities.

 For a detailed description of the change of the base period in 2018 and the related data revision, see the chapter on Industry.